AnnaNamLab/GoT-Multi-ML/README.md

-# IronThrone-ML: High-Throughput Single-Cell Genotyping Pipeline
+# IronThrone-ML: High-Throughput Single-Cell Genotyping and Denoising Pipeline

 **_IronThrone-ML_** is the analytical pipeline for **_GoT-Multi_ (Genotyping of Transcriptomes for Multiple Targets and Sample Types)**, a high-throughput and FFPE (formalin-fixed paraffin-embedded) tissue-compatible single-cell multi-omics method for simultaneous genotyping of multiple somatic mutations and whole transcriptomic profiling.
 _IronThrone-ML_ extracts genotyping calls from genotyping sequence data and denoise the genotyping calls using machine learning to get the final genotyping profiles.